Tom-Archer/gmusicaiy/README.md

     actor.add_keyword(_('play'), PlayAction(say))
 ```

+## Acount Details

-Make sure to provide your own email address and password.
+Make sure to provide your own account email address and password.
 If you don't know your device ID, an error will be raised and a list of your valid IDs displayed in the terminal window.
 Make sure to copy one of these into the script.

+Note: If you're using two-factor authentication you'll need to replace the account password with the device specific password.

+## Stored Data

+The code stores two local files containing song and playlist data.
+If you add songs or playlists, make sure to delete these so that the local data is regenerated.